WPChill/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.3.0 =
+* Fix 0kb downloads in some hosting enviroments
+* Added button to delete logs
+* Fixed log page when no logs are present
+* FR and HU upates
+* Added dropdown for the default template option to make available templates more obvious
+* Added version-list and title templates

 = 1.2.0 =
 * Option to redirect to files only (do not force)